095056/Luis/Package-Management.md

 The URLs changing to weird characters with `ipfs.io`, `10.via0.com` or `dweb.link` as the domain is normal due to IPFS usage.

-Note that during certain times of the day, some mirrors may not be available, so either wait or switch to a different mirror.
+Note that during certain times of the day, some mirrors like [xeffys's](https://github.com/termux/termux-packages/wiki/Mirrors#mirrors-by-xeffyr) may not be available, so either wait or switch to a different mirror.